Skip to Content

 It’s enough food for a quick burst of energy and would likely tide me over if I had to spend the night in the woods.

-The longer and more difficult the hike, the more an emergency food supply will matter.
+The longer and more difficult the hike, the more your emergency food supply will matter.

 Gabe demonstrated how to use the hydration reservoir that came with his backpack.